 If you have someone at home who is sick, care for them in a single room and keep the number of carers to a minimum.
 If possible, both the carers and the sick person should wear a surgical mask when in the same room.

-Ideally, the door to this room would be closed at all times, with an open window to provide ventilation and fresh air.
+Ideally, the door to this room , with an open window to provide ventilation and fresh air.

 Social distancing at work

-While a lot of people in recent times have taken up working from home as a viable option, there are still a number of occupations that require an on-site presence.
+While a lot of people in recent times have taken up working from home as a viable option, there are still occupations that require an on-site presence.